Sebsterio/Personal-Page/README.md

 - Projects embeded as responsive iframes
 - Custombizable number of projects displayed in viewport
 - Custom scroll function - one page at a time
-- Iframes send scroll events to parent window (wheel, touch, trackpad)
+- Iframes send scroll events to host window (wheel, touch, trackpad)
 - Iframes loads when near viewport (scroll-wise)

 ## TODOs